guilhemmarchand/trackme/docs/userguide.rst

 .. admonition:: Lagging classes

    - The Lagging classes feature provides capabilities to manage and configure the maximal lagging values allowed in a centralised and automated fashion, based on different factors.
-   - A lagging class can be configured based on index names, sourcetype values and the entities priority level.
+   - A lagging class can be configured based on index names, sourcetype values and the entities priority level. (priority based policies applied to data sources only)
    - Lagging classes apply on data sources and hosts, and classes can be created matching either both types of object, data sources or data hosts only.

 .. image:: img/lagging_class_main.png